“Plum, now that you’ve found yourself a new host body, what do we do now?”

 “Won’t you have to expend just as much energy binding me to that chair?”

 “No, there should be enough residual magic inside the pentagram, from the previous binding spell.
 A small spark from me will reactivate the spell.
 Now come on, chop, chop sweetie.
 We haven’t got all day.
 Get your ass back in that chair.”

 Against my better judgement, I used the restroom and then got back in the chair.
-Negative thoughts caused my heart to race.
+I was a nervous wreck.
 Delilah was good at reading people.
-What if she took one look at Plum flouncing around in that body and saw right through our little scheme?
+What if she took one look at Plum flouncing around in that man’s body and saw right through our little scheme?
 I was a sitting duck trapped in the chair.

-Plum’s unmistakably feminine way of talking coming out of the face of a man whose body she had possessed was comical.
+Plum’s unmistakably feminine way of talking coming out of the face of a pudgy little man was comical.
 Watching the seductive roll of his chunky hips when she made him walk was even funnier.
 Delilah and her crew would instantly suspect that something wasn’t right.

 “I’ve got a bad feeling about this Plum.
 They’re not going to take you seriously flouncing around in that body.”